 After completion of our Christian rehab, boys return home accompanied by a strong aftercare program to continue their positive growth.
 Aftercare is included without added cost in our normal tuition package.

 Education means much to us, because we believe education is critical for future success.
-Within our accredited private Christian school, students study on courses led by certified teachers, with individual tutoring available to aid those who are struggling.
+Within our private Christian school with fully accredited classes, students study on courses led by certified teachers, with individual tutoring available to aid those who are struggling.
 Credits earned can easily transfer to private or public schools at home.
 Boys can also learn basic vocational skills including woodworking, basic electrical, construction and carpentry, shop skills, basic automotive, and others.
 After leaving our rehab, boys may decide to continue their classwork from home through the online Alpha Omega Academy that we use.

 Many young men have put their lives back on track and have gone on to make a difference for Christ after completing the program at Teen Challenge Adventure Ranch.
 We would be happy to talk with you to see if our boarding school is the right fit for your son.
 Whether you select Teen Challenge Adventure Ranch, a school in Austin, Texas, or another alternative, we hope your family can find the healing that Christ can bring.
 Please read the rest of our website and use our inquiry form or call us today.